 - Doctors made a large study in Sweden.
 The risk of arthritis decreased as the consumption of alcohol increased from light to moderate levels.124

-Popular resources on arthritis
+Popular books on arthritis.

 IX.
 Alcohol and Health: Enlarged Prostate (BPH).